mmmohajer/baseDesign/README.md

 Using this component you can create submenus for each MobNavItem.
 This component uses `iswad_mobSubNavItem` SCSS class as style.<br>

-#### Example

-For an example, click [here](https://github.com/mmmohajer/baseDesign/blob/master/src/TestComponents/TestNavBar/MobileNav.js).

 <hr>

 ### Modal

-This is a flexible Modal that gives you some options to make the basic style of a Modal easier, The order of nesting of this component is as follows:
+This is a flexible Modal that gives you some options to make the basic style of a Modal easier.
+This is an example that shows how to use this component:

 ```
     <Modal>
         <div>Hello</div>
     </Modal>
 ```
+To see a more complete example, click [here](https://github.com/mmmohajer/baseDesign/blob/master/src/TestComponents/TestModal/TestModal.js).<br>

 The props of this component are: <br>